 The CPEX board comprises a formidable set of passionate community leaders with extensive backgrounds in planning, law, legislation, economic development, entrepreneurship, marketing and communications, crime prevention, healthcare and philanthropy.

-Cordell Haymon, Chairman
+Cordell Haymon, Chair

-Senior Vice President, SGS Petroleum Services Corp.
+Senior Vice President, Petroleum Service CorpORATION

 Cordell Haymon is a Baton Rouge attorney and businessman.
 He has a B.A. in Economics from Rice University and a J.D. from the LSU Law Center.
 He was engaged in the active practice of law for 25 years and served as President of the Baton Rouge Bar Association and on the Board of Governors of the Louisiana State Bar Association.
 He is a member and past President of the Louisiana State Law Institute.